mmtk/mmtk-core/docs/Tutorial.md

 ## Preliminaries
 ### Set up MMTK-core and binding
 This tutorial can be completed with any binding.
 For the sake of simplicity, this tutorial is going to only use the OpenJDK binding.
-This will only be relevant for this section of the tutorial.
-To set up one the other bindings, please follow the README files in their respective repos: [JikesRVM](https://github.com/mmtk/mmtk-jikesrvm), [V8](https://github.com/mmtk/mmtk-v8).
+If you would like to use another binding, you will need to  follow the README files in their respective repositories to set them up, and use alternate benchmarks for testing.
+[JikesRVM](https://github.com/mmtk/mmtk-jikesrvm), [V8](https://github.com/mmtk/mmtk-v8).

 It may be useful to fork the below repositories to your own account, but it is not required for this tutorial.
 1. Clone the [OpenJDK binding](https://github.com/mmtk/mmtk-openjdk).
 2. Clone this repository and the [OpenJDK VM repository](https://github.com/mmtk/openjdk).
-Place them both in the /repos folder in mmtk-openjdk.
+Place them both in `mmtk-openjdk/repos`.
 4. Follow the instructions in the README of this repository and the binding repository to make sure they are set up correctly.

 A few benchmarks of varying size will be used throughout the tutorial. **TODO: Not sure if this is best placed here.**
 1. DeCapo: Fetch using `wget https://sourceforge.net/projects/dacapobench/files/9.12-bach-MR1/dacapo-9.12-MR1-bach.jar/download -O ./dacapo-9.12-MR1-bach.jar`.

 You will need to build multiple versions of the VM in this tutorial.
 1. To select which garbage collector (GC) plan you would like to use in a given build, you can either use the `MMTK_PLAN` environment variable, or the `--features` flag when building the binding.
 For example, using `export MMTK_PLAN=semispace` or `--features semispace` will build using the Semispace GC (the default plan).
 2. The build will always be placed in `./build`.
 If you would like to keep a build, rename the old `./build` folder.
 By changing the file path in commands, benchmarks can still be run on the  Otherwise, deleting the entire folder before rebuilding will ensure an error-free build. **TODO: Check if this is actually needed - just adding the plan variable to the folder name or not deleting anything in advance would be easier esp for slower machines, but seemed to cause the build to be incomplete when I was doing the pseudo-tutorial.**
-3. Try building NoGC.
-If you then run a DeCapo benchmark, such as `lusearch`, it should fail upon attempting to run a garbage collection.
+3. Try building using NoGC.
+If you then run a benchmark test large enough to trigger a collection, such as DeCapo's `lusearch`, it should fail when the collection is triggered with the error message **TODO: Add error message**.
+A small test should complete without problems. **TODO: Find or create mini test!**
-4. Try building Semispace.
-The DeCapo benchmark should now pass, as garbage will be collected.
+4. Try building using Semispace.
+The DeCapo benchmark should now pass, as garbage will be collected, and the **small test** should run the same as it did for NoGC.

 ### Create mygc
 This tutorial will walk through creating a new garbage collector.
 For this, you will need to make a copy of NoGC as a base.